AkankshaBodhankar/GSOC16Work/README.md

 # GSOC16Work
 The progress of GSOC 16 work.
-The projects is PCSA-Web
-The project repo:
+The project repo of PCSA-Web
 https://github.com/systers/PCSA-web